Adam-Vincent/springboot-postgres-docker-k8s/README.md

 AND the junit5 test didn't complete yet
 AND I may build pipeline with Jenkins
-AND I try to do best practice, so I will continue refactor the code.
+AND I try to do best practice, so I will continue refactoring the code.